microsoft/azuredevopslabs/labs/vsts/readme.md

         </ul>
 </div>

 ## Prerequisites

 In order to complete these labs you will need

-- **Visual Studio Team Services account**: If you don't have one, you can sign up for one, from <a href="https://www.visualstudio.com/">here</a>
+- **Visual Studio Team Services account**: If you don't have one, you can sign up for one, from [here](https://www.visualstudio.com/)

 - **Microsoft Azure Account**: You will need a valid and active Azure account for the Azure labs.
-If you do not have one, you can sign up for a [free trial ](https://azure.microsoft.com/en-us/free/)
+If you do not have one, you can sign up for a [free trial](https://azure.microsoft.com/en-us/free/)

   - If you are a Visual Studio Active Subscriber, you are entitled for a $50-$150 credit per month.
 You can refer to this [link](https://azure.microsoft.com/en-us/pricing/member-offers/msdn-benefits-details/) to find out more including how to activate and start using your monthly Azure credit.

   - If you are not a Visual Studio Subscriber, you can sign up for the FREE [Visual Studio Dev Essentials](https://www.visualstudio.com/dev-essentials/) program to create **Azure free account** (includes 1 yr of free services, $200 for 1st month).

 - **Visual Studio 2017** or higher version - You will need Visual Studio for some of the labs.
 You can use your own machine with VS 2017 installed, or download and use the latest [ALM VM](../tfs/),  or spin up a VM pre-installed with Visual Studio on [Azure](https://portal.azure.com).

 - You can use the **[Visual Studio Team Services Demo Data generator](https://vstsdemogenerator.azurewebsites.net)** to provision a project with pre-defined data on to your Visual Studio Team Services account.
 Please use the ***My Health Clinic*** template to follow the hands-on-labs.